Professor and Associate Dean of Academic and Faculty Affairs

 Dr. Debra Patterson came to Wayne State University from Michigan State University, where she completed her doctoral degree in Community Psychology in 2008.
 She completed her M.S.W. in 1996 at Wayne State University and subsequently worked at a domestic and sexual violence agency for eight years as an advocate, therapist, and director.
-Dr. Patterson currently is an Associate Professor and served as the interim B.S.W.
+Dr. Patterson currently is a Professor and served as the interim B.S.W.
 Program Coordinator in 2017-18.
 Her research examines sexual assault victims/survivors’ barriers to help-seeking; culturally specific trauma-informed services; sexual assault nurse examiner programs; and improving professional and familial responses towards survivors of sexual and interpersonal violence.
 Her research also focuses on training attrition, knowledge attainment and retention, and competency development.

 Degrees and Certifications